programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 This incompleteness is a result of two features of the knowledge base.
 First, there is no guarantee that the data it contains are accurate, and no rigid requirement that it be source referenced.
 At the time of writing, eight references attested Abdel Nasser's date of birth:

-{% include figure.html filename="en-or-wikidata-for-historians-05.png" alt="Screenshot of date of birth statement on Gamal Abdel Nasser Wikidata page, showing five different references for this statement.
+{% include figure.html filename="en-or-wikidata-for-historians-05.png" alt="Screenshot of date of birth statement on Gamal Abdel Nasser Wikidata page, showing eight references for this statement.
 Each of these references consists of three or more property-object pairs, detailing the authority and location containing the reference." caption="Figure 5: Nasser birthdate references." %}

 However, there is only one reference for the date when he assumed the President's office.
 That reference is to an import from English Wikipedia: a source which could itself be scrutinized for accuracy and completeness.
 Generally speaking, at this point in its development, Wikidata's references are relatively poor in quality and quantity.
 However, in many cases, we can reasonably assume that factual information in Wikidata will typically be accurate for purposes of data exploration and hypothesis testing.
 Our historian's judgment will serve us well when we look at the evidence more closely.

 A second (and more interesting) reason for incomplete Wikidata query results concerns how knowledge is structured in Wikidata.
 Briefly put, Wikidata must be queried using its own (often idiosyncratic) terms and categories.
 You must understand its taxonomies in order to use it effectively, and this issue warrants a section of its own.

-## Wikidata's taxonomies: a productive puzzle for historians
+## Wikidata's Taxonomies: A Productive Puzzle for Historians

 This Abdel Nasser case study compares him to other state leaders—but what is a leader, really?
 Does this position mean the same thing in every state?
 Categories and semantics are important problems for any historian.
 This is true in analog scholarly debate, and it is also true when we consider Wikidata and other semantic data structures.